extreme64/durm-mtb-proj/README.md

 ## **Technologies Used**

 - React
-- React Leaflet / Leaflet
+- React Leaflet
+- Leaflet
+- Leaflet.VectorGrid
 - Chart.js v3
+- OpenStreetMap
 - Open Topo Data
-- OpenStreetMap
-- Webpack
-- Babel
-- Jest

 <!-- Installation and Usage
 To install the application, follow these steps: